 NYSCF is a non-profit organization with a mission to accelerate cures for the major diseases of our time through stem cell research.
 NYSCF combines the depth of a highly focused research institute with the breadth of a wide-ranging philanthropic organization, conducting research at it’s own independent laboratory in New York, funding postdoctoral fellowship and early career investigator programs, and collaborating with major medical research and leading academic institutions around the world.

-Established in 2001, the Stem Cell Network (SCN) has become Canada’s foremost research organization dedicated to enabling the translation of stem cell research into clinical applications, commercial products and public policy.
-SCN has links to 30 Canadian universities and hospitals, supported 12 clinical trials, 11 start-up companies, incubated several international and Canadian research networks and organizations, funded more than 150 researchers, trained over 2,500 highly qualified personnel, and established the Till & McCulloch Meetings, Canada’s foremost stem cell research event.
+Established in 2001, the Stem Cell Network (SCN) is Canada’s foremost research organization dedicated to enabling the translation of stem cell research from bench to bedside for the benefit of Canadians and patients worldwide.
+SCN has links to more than 30 Canadian universities and hospitals, supported 18 clinical trials, 16 start-up companies, incubated several international and Canadian research networks and organizations, funded 169 research groups, trained over 2,500 highly qualified personnel, and established the Till & McCulloch Meetings, Canada’s foremost stem cell research event.

 ABTCel’s mission is to promote, incentivize, and communicate research related to cell therapy and bioengineering, suggesting actions to maximize studies and exchange in these areas of scientific knowledge among professionals of public and private institutions, always conforming to ethical values.
 ABTCel puts on The Brazilian Congress on Stem Cells and Cell Therapy Meeting bi-annually.